phaustin/quantecon-example/book/docs/oop_intro.md

 They also have attributes that act like functions, called *methods*.

-These attributes are important, so let\'s discuss them in-depth.
+These attributes are important, so let's discuss them in-depth.

 ### Methods